 DOEE is the leading authority on energy and environmental issues affecting the District of Columbia.
 Using a combination of regulations, outreach, education, and incentives, our agency administers programs and services to fulfill our mission.
 We work collaboratively with other government agencies, residents, businesses, and institutions to promote environmentally responsible behavior that will lead to a more sustainable urban environment.

 In Fall 2015, DOEE proudly launched the Green Fellows Program.
-The Green Fellows Program is a leadership development program in the energy and environmental sector.
-This Fellowship is a paid opportunity for graduate students attending DC-based higher education institutions and DC residents enrolled in area graduate programs.
-This year long Fellowship is paid and requires at least one Fellow is required in each one of DOEE’s five administrations:
+The Green Fellows Program is a leadership development program in the fields of energy and environment.
+This Fellowship is a paid opportunity for graduate students attending local higher education institutions and DC residents enrolled in area graduate programs.
+Fellowship opportunities may be available in DOEE's five administrations and the front office:

 - Environmental Services Administration (ESA)